jussellymoreno1394/slackbot-assistant/README.md

 # SlackBotAssistant

-How to create a simple SlackBot from command line.
-WIP Project.
+How to create a simple SlackBot using Slack WebHook App and Twilio Autopilot.

 ### You have to create a project with Twilio Autopilot.